reqnroll/Reqnroll/docs/automation/step-argument-conversions.md

 # Step Argument Conversions

 [Step definitions](step-definitions) can use parameters to make them reusable for similar steps.
 The parameters are taken from either the step's text or from the values in additional examples.
-These arguments are provided as either strings or `Reqnroll.Table` instances.
+These arguments are provided as either strings or `Reqnroll.DataTable` instances.

 To avoid cumbersome conversions in the step binding methods, Reqnroll can perform an automatic conversion from the arguments to the parameter type in the binding method.
 All conversions are performed using the culture of the feature file, unless the [binding setting of the language section](../installation/configuration) is defined in your `reqnroll.json` configuration file (see [](../gherkin/feature-language)).
 The following conversions can be performed by Reqnroll (in the following precedence):